josch/plakativ/README.md

  - no page borders for glueing
  - superfluous empty pages
  - only very simple layouter
- - scaling by width/height makes doubling unintuitive
+ - scaling by width/height instead by area makes doubling unintuitive